Outdoor adventure guides love nature and thrive in the wilderness. They are passionate about bringing unique outdoor experiences to people’s lives.

 - Gear you used

-Outfitters wants someone who can meet the physical demands of the outdoor activity they want to lead.
-To be able to do that, you need the experience and proof you can handle that.
+Outfitters want someone who can meet the physical demands of the outdoor activity they want to lead.
+Prove you can handle that.

 Stonehearth Open Learning Opportunities (SOLO)

 Teaches wilderness/extended care emergency medical courses, from basic to very advanced.